 It was not clear whether the statistical analyses you presented were for a certain specific year or for a range of years.

 Agreed.
-We have tried to clearly identify in Section 2 the time period to which our source data applies.
+We have taken care to identify in Section 2 the time period to which our source data applies.

 You may be able to get some stronger conclusions if you look at data from previous years.
 This could allow you to consider a new variable: election year yes/no.